ContactEngineering/SurfaceTopography/docs/contributing.rst

     python setup.py build

-whenever any of the Cython (.pyx) sources are modified.
+whenever any of the pure C (in the `c` subdirectory) sources are modified.

 Code style
 ==========